-This part provides procedures that are common to both the Rainfall and Vegetation Index plans of insurance.
+This part provides procedures that are common to the Rainfall Index plans of insurance.

-12 Provisions Not Applicable to Rainfall or Vegetation Index Plans
+12 Provisions Not Applicable to Rainfall Index Plans

-The following are not applicable to the Rainfall or Vegetation Index plans of insurance.
+The following are not applicable to the Rainfall Index plans of insurance.

 - (1) Hail and fire exclusion provisions.

 - (2) High-risk land exclusion option/provisions.

 - (3) Late planting provisions.

 - (4) Replant provisions, except as they apply to first and second crop provisions.

 - (5) Replanting payment provisions.

 - (6) Prevented planting provisions.

 - (7) Experience adjustment factors.

 - (8) Production Reporting

 - (9) Optional units.

 - (10) Enterprise units.

 - (11) Whole farm units.